icdev2dev/openairetro/README.md

 ## hello-world
 This is a simple example intending to show how the basic chat completion works in conjunction with the assistant api.

+## temparature
+This example, which builds on top of the hello-world example, to include temparature as a actionable field on the Assistant structure.
+This means that you can set the temparature in such a manner to make the response as deterministic or random as required.